Python (programming language): Design philosophy and features

-Nevertheless, rather than building all functionality into its core, Python was designed to be highly extensible via modules.
+Nevertheless, rather than building all functionality into its core, Python was designed to be highly extensible through modules.
 This compact modularity has made it particularly popular as a means of adding programmable interfaces to existing applications.
-Van Rossum's vision of a small core language with a large standard library and easily extensible interpreter stemmed from his frustrations with ABC, which represented the opposite approach.
+Van Rossum's vision of a small core language with a large standard library and an easily extensible interpreter stemmed from his frustrations with ABC, which represented the opposite approach.

 Python claims to strive for a simpler, less-cluttered syntax and grammar, while giving developers a choice in their coding methodology.
-Python lacks do while loops, which Rossum considered harmful.
+Python lacks do .. while loops, which Rossum considered harmful.
 In contrast to Perl's motto "there is more than one way to do it", Python advocates an approach where "there should be one – and preferably only one – obvious way to do it".
 In practice, however, Python provides many ways to achieve a given goal.
 There are at least three ways to format a string literal, with no certainty as to which one a programmer should use.
 Alex Martelli is a Fellow at the Python Software Foundation and Python book author; he wrote that "To describe something as 'clever' is not considered a compliment in the Python culture."

-Python's developers typically prioritise readability over performance.
+Python's developers typically prioritize readability over performance.
 For example, they reject patches to non-critical parts of the CPython reference implementation that would offer increases in speed that do not justify the cost of clarity and readability.
 Execution speed can be improved by moving speed-critical functions to extension modules written in languages such as C, or by using a just-in-time compiler like PyPy.
 Also, it is possible to transpile to other languages.
 However, this approach either fails to achieve the expected speed-up, since Python is a very dynamic language, or only a restricted subset of Python is compiled (with potential minor semantic changes).

 Python is meant to be a fun language to use.
 This goal is reflected in the name – a tribute to the British comedy group Monty Python – and in playful approaches to some tutorials and reference materials.
 For instance, some code examples use the terms "spam" and "eggs" (in reference to a Monty Python sketch), rather than the typical terms "foo" and "bar".

 A common neologism in the Python community is pythonic, which has a broad range of meanings related to program style: Pythonic code may use Python idioms well; be natural or show fluency in the language; or conform with Python's minimalist philosophy and emphasis on readability.